blakelyh/Jumplist/doc/outline.md

 PREFACE:
-When writing parser for windows jump list files, a few things are essential to understand.
+When writing a parser for windows jump list files, a few things are essential to understand.
 First, you must know the file structure implemented within a windows jump list.
 Second, you must be able to recognize a jump list file, and know where to access these files.
 Third, you must understand how to parse a file with a hexadecimal editor.

 ##1) Define CFB Structure Utilized In Jump Lists: